 - Create, promote, and maintain open communications and healthy working relationships.

-- Ensure best pharmaceutical practice, having regard to legal and ethical requirements for the provision of the pharmacy service.
+- Ensure the best pharmaceutical practice, having regard for legal and ethical requirements for the provision of the pharmacy service.

 - Maintain the principles of equity, accountability, quality, and safety in daily work.